rcc11/4chan-sounds-player/README.md

     - __Name__ - A unique name used as the host identifier.
 	- __URL__ - The URL the file is updated to do.
 	- __Data__ - A JSON object representing the form data posted for the upload.
 The file is specified by setting `$file` as the value.
+	- __Headers__ - _(Optional)_ Request headers.
 	- __Response Path__ - _(Optional)_ A path to locate the URL for the uploaded sound in a JSON response.
 	- __Response Match__ - _(Optional)_ A regular expression where the first match group is used to identify the URL for the uploaded sound in the response text.
 	- __Sound URL__ - _(Optional)_ A URL that where `%s` is replaced the result of the result path or result match.

+Various hosts accept a token for user identification.
+These are typically identified in the default setup as a null value which you can replace with your token.

 ## Content Templates